 - Domestic flights between Quito and the Galápagos

 From the airport in Quito, we’ll head to our private guesthouse in the city, get to know one another, and rest up for our first full day in Ecuador.

 Days 2-3: Volunteer Work & Explore Quito

 Located at 9,350 feet in the heart of the Andes, Quito is the highest capital city in the world.
-During our mornings, we’ll volunteer at a youth foundation — teaching English, playing games, and helping with general maintenance.
+In the mornings, we’ll volunteer at a youth foundation — teaching English, playing games, and helping with general maintenance.
 In the afternoons, we will explore Quito.
 We’ll visit one of the best-preserved historic centers in the Americas and take in a panoramic view of the entire valley from the top of El Panecillo.

 Day 4-6: Hike & Explore Otavalo

 We will drive north of Quito to the city of Otavalo, stopping along the way to admire South America’s largest birds of prey at the Parque Cóndor.
 We’ll complete a breathtaking day hike around Imbabura volcano, and then visit Otavalo’s famous artisan markets.
 We’ll spend the night along the shores of Lago San Pablo and admire views of Volcán Imbabura while on a sunset boat tour of the lake.

 Days 7-11: Nature Exploration on the Galápagos Islands